kevinpatrickkent/GirlScoutCodingBadges/Cadette/CodingBasics/README.md

 3. Write pseudocode for a meme

     Again did not spend a lot of time on this part.
-       1. Display Image
+       1. Display Background
-       2. Display Text
+       2. Display thoughtful sprite
+       3. Use variables to define spacing of buttons, textboxes, and text
+       4. Display buttons
+       4. Display textboxes
+       5. Display text in boxes

-4. Write shareable code
+5. Write shareable code

     In the example section the main.js files for making an example meme are shown

-5. Share your meme
+6. Share your meme

-    Save the meme image and send it to someone!
+    In order to complete this one we chose uploading to itch.io as a comic (example: https://kevinpatrickkent.itch.io/procrastinate)
+    You could also share with someone else outside girls scouts (i.e. text, email to friend/family/etc..)

 When I’ve earned this badge, I’ll know the basics of computer coding and how to create a meme that can have an impact on other people, my community, and the world.